hyl3rid/blog/data/blog/crepes.md

 - To test the pectin, in a tablespoon pour a little of rubbing alcohol and then pectin.
 It should form a ball of jelly.
 This way we will know it will jellify the jelly.
 - Wash the strawberries, remove the crown, and cut them in half.
 Place them in a bowl.
 - Add strawberries, and sugar in a medium-sized saucepan.
 Stir in order that everything is well combined.
 - Place the saucepan over medium heat and occasionally stir until the sugar dissolves.
 Let the mixture reach boiling.
-Reduce the heat to low and let it simmer for 5 minutes.
+Reduce the heat to low and let it simmer for 15 minutes.
 Skim off any foam.
-- Add the pectin and lemon juice and mix well.
+- Add the pectin and lemon juice and mix well and let it cook for 5 more minutes.
-- Remove the saucepan from heat and let it sit for a minute or two.
+- Remove the saucepan from heat and let it sit.
-- When the jelly is at room temperature, pour this mixture into a sterilized jar, leaving about an inch space. - - Finally, seal and store the product.
+- When the jelly is at room temperature, pour this mixture into a sterilized jar, leaving about an inch space.
+- Finally, seal and store the product.

 **For the crepes:**

-- Add sieved all-purpose flour, salt, and cornstartch to a large bowl.
-Stir.
+- Add sieved all-purpose flour, salt, and cornstartch to a bowl and mix the ingredients.
-- Slowly pour almond milk while whisking.
-Next, pour sparkling water and whisk.
+- Pour the liquid of choice and whisk so everything is incorporated.
 - In a frying pan, heat vegan butter.
 Ladle a spoonful of crepe mixture and pour it onto the frying pan.
 Move the pan to spread the mixture.
 - Once it is cooked from one side, carefully flip it to cook on the other side.
 Take it out on a serving dish and repeat until you have used up all the mixture.
 - Serve with a spoonful of homemade strawberry jelly and fold or roll the crepes.